Student Loans Company Limited (“SLC”, “we”, “us” and “our”)

-Your personal data may be shared by and/or among the Joint Controllers for the purposes for administering your loan application.
+Your personal information may be shared by and/or among the Joint Controllers for the purposes of administering your loan application.

 We may also collect additional information from third parties including HM Revenue & Customs (“HMRC”); the Home Office; other government departments such as the Department for Work and Pensions (“DWP”); and fraud prevention and law enforcement agencies such as the Police and the National Crime Agency.

 You should check the privacy policies of the relevant Joint Controller and the other government departments mentioned above (available on their websites) in order to fully understand how they will process your data.

 We need this personal informationa to administer student finance within the legislative framework set by the Government and the Devolved Administrations.
 In particular, we need it in order to:

 We may also use your personal information for the following purposes:

 We must have a legal basis for processing your personal information (and special categories of your personal information).
 The legal basis for processing personal information is set out in data protection legislation.
 Some of the above basis for processing will overlap with others, so there may be several grounds which justify us using your personal information.

 We will primarily process your personal information in order to fulfil our public task of administering student finance in the UK and to ensure public funds are used appropriately.

 We may therefore use your personal information for these purposes, which form part of our public function.